mrrusof/snippets/java/oca8/ch4/README.md

 5. ~~A given protected member of class C is inherited with access modifier protected by subclasses of C.~~
 6. ~~Code in a class C may access any protected member of C by means of a reference of type C or any of its subtypes.~~
 7. Access to protected members is allowed only when one of the following conditions is satisfied.
-  i.
-When Loc and Decl are in same package, Loc can do the following.
+  1. When Loc and Decl are in same package, Loc can do the following.
-     a.
-Call a method of the same name by means of a reference that inherits method.
+     1. Call a method of the same name by means of a reference that inherits method.
-     b.
-Read/write field by means of a reference that inherits field. ii.
-When Loc is in a class that inherits member, Loc can do the following.
+     2. Read/write field by means of a reference that inherits field.
+  2. When Loc is in a class that inherits member, Loc can do the following.
-     a.
-Call a method of the same name by means of a reference R that inherits method and is subtype of Loc.
+     1. Call a method of the same name by means of a reference R that nherits method and is subtype of Loc.
 Corresponds to test case ProtectedMemberAccess1.
-     b.
-Read/write field by means of a reference that inherits field and is a subtype of Loc.
+     2. Read/write field by means of a reference that inherits field and is a subtype of Loc.

 ### Package